-Washington is the only state that requires homeschooling parents to have at least some college or be deemed "sufficient” by the local superintendent.
+Washington is the only state that requires homeschooling parents to have at least some college, take a home instruction course, be supervised by a certified person, or be deemed sufficiently qualified by the local superintendent.

 History